 For presentation purpose of the balance sheet, deferred tax assets are offset with deferred tax liabilities at fiscal entity (or tax group if any) level.

-As of December 31, 2020 a net deferred tax liability position of € 6.5 million has been recognized in the Solvency II Balance Sheet.
+As of December 31, 2023 no DTA (Deferred Tax Assets) position has been recognized in the Solvency II Balance Sheet.